 Kindmetrics is free during beta but will later offer a 14-day free trial and plans starting at €6 a month for 50k pageviews.

-which requires a user consent under GDPR This most likely leaves you to look into hosted Fathom v2.
+which requires a user consent under GDPR Fathom Lite is actually GDPR compliant.
+This most likely leaves you to look into hosted Fathom v2.

 With starting price of $14 a month you not only get web analytics for 100k pageviews but also recently added uptime monitoring with SMS, email, Telegram and Slack notifications.
 All plans include unlimited websites.

 Another specialty of Fathom is a very generous affiliate program.
 You’ll get a 25% lifetime commission of all payments of the customers you bring.
-This very blog is currently using Fathom.
-And no, no affiliate links were inserted in the links above :).
+I paid for Fathom before switching to Plausible and can recommend it.

 Simple Analytics was my original second contender for the analytics of this blog.
 The $19 a month starting plan with 100k pageviews is on the more expensive side, but their yearly deal gets you a better price than Fathom at just $9 a month.